SillyKenny/SillyKenny/README.md

 ## 🔔 Other 🔔
-👩‍💻 I'm currently working on: my OS & ChatDotNetUS
+👩‍💻 I'm currently working on: lots of things :3

 🧠 I'm currently learning: A lot of things